MengRao/fmtlog/README.md

 # fmtlog
-fmtlog is a performant asynchronous logging library using [fmt](https://github.com/fmtlib/fmt) library format.
+fmtlog is a performant asynchronous header-only logging library using [fmt](https://github.com/fmtlib/fmt) library format.

 ## Features
 * Faster - lower runtime latency than [NanoLog](https://github.com/PlatformLab/NanoLog) and higher throughput than [spdlog](https://github.com/gabime/spdlog) (see [Performance](https://github.com/MengRao/fmtlog#Performance) below).
-* Headers only or compiled
+* Headers only
 * Feature rich formatting on top of excellent fmt library.
 * Asynchronous multi-threaded logging **in time order** and can also be used synchronously in single thread.
 * Custom formatting